 Evading the Great Firewall

 For example, as mentioned earlier, the Great Firewall of China blocks access to IP addresses controlled by Google.
 However, when using a VPN to access Google from China, the Great Firewall only sees the encrypted communication, which has a destination IP address of the VPN server.
-If the server isn’t on the blocklist, the traffic will be allowed to continue.
+If the server isn’t on the block list, the traffic will be allowed to continue.

 China can only inspect the traffic on its own networks.
 The traffic going through a VPN from outside the country is encrypted the entire time it is under Chinese control.

-Keeping it Simple
+Keeping it simple

 One of the issues with traditional VPNs is that the user must install, configure and support software.
-This is time consuming and impractical for many remote employees and can have serious consequences too as a misconfiguration could render the VPN useless.
+This is time consuming and impractical for many remote employees and can have serious consequences, as a misconfiguration could render the VPN useless.

-Attila Security’s GoSilent is about the size of a Tic Tac box and is designed with plug-and-play functionality.
-GoSilent plugs into any IP-enabled device, enabling the user to instantly access Internet resources without attribution – even from an untrusted region of the world.
-GoSilent secures a connection to a Silent Edge cloud server (currently located in Virginia, Oregon, London, Frankfurt and Seoul) and creates a secure IPSec tunnel.
+GoSilent secures a connection to Attila's GoSilent Global servers (with 9 points of presence in locations around the world) and creates a secure IPSec tunnel.
 The user’s online activities transmit through this secure connection to a region that is considered more trustworthy, before allowing those requests to hit the open Internet.
 This removes the possibility of the data being intercepted in China.
-Learn more about Attila’s IP security products.